Next Generation Mobile Backhaul Networks Market

 -

-In October 2022, the New South Wales Telco Authority partnered with NEC Corporation to build the first phase of an advanced 5G innovation lab.
-This collaboration focused on enhancing the capabilities of mobile technology, particularly for Public Safety Mobile Broadband (PSMB) applications, marking a significant step in mobile backhaul network development as it aimed to push forward the integration of 5G technologies for public safety.
+In October 2022, the New South Wales Telco Authority partnered with NEC Corporation to develop the first phase of an advanced 5G innovation lab, enhancing Public Safety Mobile Broadband (PSMB) capabilities and advancing mobile backhaul network development.

 -